LMU-MSBA/Sony-Analytics-Hub/docs/proposal/business_problem_definition.md

 - Constraints
   - Time
   - Finding time to meet and work as a group since we are all busy with work and class separately

 ### Terminology
+- Genre: Categories or types of movies (ex.
+Action, Comedy, Drama)
+- Data Analysis: The process of inspecting, cleaning, transforming and modeling data to uncover insights and make data-driven decisions
+- Predictive Modeling: Using statistical algorithms and machine learning techniques to predict future outcomes based on historical data
+- Python: Programming Language
+- SQL: Structured Query Language, used for managing and querying from databases
+- Tableau: Data Visualization tool that can be used to create interactive dashboards

 ### Costs & Benefits